-IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, oil company
+IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 Industry: oil and gas